 To determine a good candidate for robotics in procurement, ask these questions:

-- Can the human activity be mapped as a repetitive process and therefore be programmed into a robot?
+- Can the activity be mapped as a repetitive process and therefore be programmed into a robot?

 - If the activity requires human judgment, can the rules on how to judge be defined to cover all possibilities?